5 MIN READ

 If you're in a group and people are unfamiliar with each other, consider doing some icebreaker exercises beforehand.

 Step 2: Add Details

-Next, set up a role playing scenario in enough detail for it to feel "real."
+Next, set up a scenario in enough detail for it to feel "real."
 Make sure that everyone is clear about the problem that you're trying to work through, and that they know what you want to achieve by the end of the session.